 Despite what many commission-based direct mail firms practice, a panicked cry for help (“Our ship is sinking.
 DONATE NOW to put a miraculous wind in our sails!”) is not the most effective messaging in the long term.
 It’s manipulative and sometimes disrespectful to potential donors.

-Direct mail should be free of jargon and easily understandable with a few seconds of skimming; think short sentences, bolding, highlighting, and brief paragraphs.
+Direct mail should be free of jargon and easily understandable with a few seconds of skimming; think of short sentences, bolding, highlighting, and brief paragraphs.
 Simplicity doesn't make the messaging cringeworthy—think of it as valuing your donor’s time.

 Direct mail helps identify valuable donors.